Skip to content

 “M” – Retail Device

-M devices come officially from an authorized Apple dealer and have neither been exchanged nor renewed.
+M-devices officially come from an authorized Apple dealer and have neither been exchanged nor renewed.
 These are iPhones that were originally purchased new.
 These devices are the most popular.

 “F” – Refurbished Device

-F devices come from the original store but were returned and refurbished by the manufacturer.
+F-devices come from the original store but were returned and refurbished by the manufacturer.
 Their value is definitely lower than comparable retail devices.

 “N” – Replacement Device

-N devices can be either a retail or refurbished version.
+N-devices can be either a retail or refurbished version.
 They are officially replaced by Apple.
 Their value is also lower than retail devices.

 Play It Safe

 Even when buying a used device, users should be able to know the model number in advance to avoid potential fraud or overpriced deals.
 Additionally, there is the option to return a mislabelled device within the cancellation period.
-However, this process can be problematic in private sales without a purchase contract.
+However, this process can become problematic in private sales without a purchase contract.
 TECHBOOK advises obtaining all device information before purchase to ensure you pay only the appropriate device value.
 This is slightly lower for replacement and refurbished iPhones compared to retail devices.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.